mnneeltakemail2/testNeel3/neel-client/account-management/creating-an-account.md

 ![](/_assets/account_creation_04.png)

 After that, you will get account seed phrase.
-Waves wants to make sure you actually wrote down the backup phrase.
-Therefore, Waves will ask you to verify the backup phrase before proceeding to your Waves account.
+Neel wants to make sure you actually wrote down the backup phrase.
+Therefore, Neel will ask you to verify the backup phrase before proceeding to your Neel account.
 Create several copies of the seed phrase and click on **I've written it down**

 ![](/_assets/account_creation_05.png)